Roy Knikelbine Henshaw

 - Died June 8, 1993 in LaGrange, IL USA

 Roy Henshaw has the most victories of any major league pitcher out of the University of Chicago (through 2007).
-Born in Chicago, he pitched for the University in 1931 and 1932.
-Henshaw signed with the Chicago Cubs on Sept.
-26, 1932, for the 1933 season.
-He made his major league debut at age 21 on April 15, 1933, when he pitched an inning of relief in the Cubs' extra-inning loss to Pittsburgh.
-Henshaw's best year was when he went 13-5 on the pennant-winning 1935 Cubs and pitched in the 1935 World Series.
+Born in Chicago, IL he pitched for the University in 1931 and 1932.
+Henshaw signed with the Chicago Cubs on September 26, 1932, for the 1933 season.
+He made his major league debut at age 21 on April 15th, when he pitched an inning of relief in the Cubs' extra-inning loss to the Pittsburgh Pirates.
+Henshaw's best year was when he went 13-5 on the pennant-winning 1935 Cubs team and pitched in the 1935 World Series.

 He was in the minors in 1934 with the Los Angeles Angels who won 137 games.
 He went 16-4 for them.